AnandSunderrajan/Pipelined-Microprocessors/README.md

-# Pipelined-lc3b
+# Pipelined Microprocessors

-A pipelined version of the LC3-b microprocessor built as a final project for ECE385 @ UIUC.
-Currently in the process of adding additional features such as branch prediction, hazard detection, cache, etc.
+1. A pipelined version of the LC3-b microprocessor with features such as cache, branch prediction, and hazard detection.

+2. A pipelined version of the RISC-V microprocessor based on the RV32I ISA with cache and hazard detection.